What are cookies?

 Cookie set by third parties

-‘Third party cookies’ are cookies set by a domain other than the one that you are visiting.
-When you visit our website, third party organisations may place cookies on your browser, even if you are not a logged-in member of those organisations.
-This is because third party cookies do not require you to actively engage with the third party’s content or visit their site, just load a page on which the third party’s technology sits.
-For example, we use third party technologies such as video and audio hosting platforms to enable you to watch videos and listen to podcasts on our website.
+‘Third-party cookies’ are cookies set by a domain other than the one that you are visiting.
+When you visit our website, third-party organizations may place cookies on your browser, even if you are not a logged-in member of those organizations.
+This is because third-party cookies do not require you to actively engage with the third party’s content or visit their site, just load a page on which the third party’s technology sits.
+For example, we use third-party technologies such as video and audio hosting platforms to enable you to watch videos and listen to podcasts on our website.
 The providers of these technologies may deploy cookies to your browser when you visit the pages on our site where we are using their technologies.
-These cookies may inform the third party organisations about your visit to our site which may be used by those organisations to deliver targeted messages and advertising to you.
+These cookies may inform the third-party organizations about your visit to our site which may be used by those organizations to deliver targeted messages and advertising to you.
 In all cases, we do not set these cookies and we have no access to the information that they gather.
-Such cookies are subject to the third party organisations’ own cookie policies.
+Such cookies are subject to the third-party organizations’ own cookie policies.

 Our partners (e.g. Google Analytics, Facebook, LinkedIn, etc.) may use these technologies on our website to help us better understand you.
 For privacy and cookie information relating to third party services, please consult their privacy and cookie policies respectively.

 The “Help” section on the menu bar of most internet browsers will tell you how to prevent your browser from accepting new cookies, how to make the browser notify you when you receive a new cookie and how to disable cookies altogether.
 Please note that certain features of the website may no longer be available to you if you disable cookies.
 You also can manage your cookies preferences using the following links for some of the most popular internet browsers:

 To find out more about using your browser settings to control cookies please visit: www.allaboutcookies.org.